We offer an affordable fee for the uninsured.

 Choose from flexible scheduling options.

-We currently accept four major insurances.
+We accept several major insurances.

 Why choose Pediatric Speech and Language Therapy Services?